Trials in Transparency

 VA is currently sitting on nearly 100 separate requests for information made by the committee, some dating back more than a year.
 The leisurely pace with which VA is returning requests – and in some cases not returning them – is a major impediment to the basic oversight responsibilities of the committee.

-VA’s unanswered questions have created mounting frustration for committee members, and prompted Chairman Miller to take the unprecedented step of writing weekly letters to VA Secretary Eric Shinseki listing the number of outstanding information requests and asking for “accurate information in satisfaction of these requests.”
+VA’s unanswered questions have created mounting frustration for committee members, and prompted Chairman Miller to take the unprecedented step of writing weekly letters to VA Secretary Bob McDonald listing the number of outstanding information requests and asking for “accurate information in satisfaction of these requests.”

 Notable Outstanding Info Requests: